Quality of Life

 We enthusiastically invite you to enjoy the beautiful outdoors with over 100 City parks (includes parks, mini-parks and open-space) to choose from, grow delicious & organic vegetables at seven community gardening locations, play tennis at any of our 59 outdoor courts, pick up a club and play on the green at three spacious golf courses, grab a ball (soccer, softball, baseball or football) on any of our 53 athletic fields or dive into a refreshing pool to beat the heat at five locations.

 Along Oakland's waterfront there is easy access to yachting, sailing, windsurfing, rowing, canoeing, kayaking and more.
 Lake Merritt and the surrounding 122-acre Lakeside Park offer the nation's oldest wildlife refuge, sailing, rowing, a children's theme park and a walking/biking path in close proximity to shopping and Class A office space in downtown Oakland.
-Oakland is the only city in California with the big three professional sports teams.
-The Oakland Athletics, the Golden State Warriors and the Oakland Raiders provide year-round excitement at the Oakland Alameda Coliseum and the Oracle Arena.
+Oakland is home to the Oakland Athletics and the Oakland Raiders at the Oakland Alameda Coliseum and Arena.
 The sports complex hosts over 240 events a year including concerts, family shows and sporting events.